 How to take PEP?

 When you receive the first drug dose, you must take it following the strict indications of the specialist.
 PEP is taken daily for 28 days; suspending or omitting it can be dangerous; if you decide to do so, you risk it not working.
-It can also interfere with its effectiveness with other medications; you must discuss with your doctor other pills you take regularly.
+It can also interfere with its effectiveness with other medications; you must discuss other pills you take regularly with your doctor.

 At the end of the 28 days defined by the doctor, you should take an HIV test and confirm that it is negative.
 It is important to visit the doctor to evaluate your condition and to repeat the test in three months to corroborate the result.
 You will need to maintain a process of regular medical visits until the doctor confirms that you are now safe from the virus.